-If "Show live position" is activated, an overview dialog opens and displays a live preview of important position parameters per Tx item.
+If "Show live position" is activated, an overview dialog opens and displays a live preview of important position parameters per TX item and RX item.
 You can close the "2D Live Preview" at any time.
 The movement is not interrupted.